WestDRI/wgpages/content/pythonhpc.md

 ## Slow series

-When I teach parallel computing in other languages (Julia, Chapel), the approach is to take a numerical problem and parallelize it using multiple processors, and concentrate on various bottlenecks that lead to less than 100% **parallel efficiency**.
+When I teach parallel computing in other languages (Julia, Chapel), the approach is to take a numerical problem and parallelize it using multiple processors, and concentrate on various issues and bottlenecks (variable locks, load balancing, false sharing, messaging overheads, etc.) that lead to less than 100% **parallel efficiency**.
 For the numerical problem I usually select something that is very simple to code, yet forces the computer to do brute-force calculation that cannot be easily optimized.

 One such problem is a *slow series*.
 It is a well-known fact that the harmonic series
 $\sum\limits_{k=1}^\infty{1\over k}$ diverges.
 It turns out that if we omit the terms whose denominators in